 Nathanial “Nat” Turner was the leader of a powerful Maafa (slavery) revolt in Southampton County, Virginia, in 1831.
 Nat Turner’s Rebellion was one of the...

-George Robert Carruthers is an African American astrophysicist, who is a pioneer in ultraviolet astronomy.
-Carruthers’ invention was first used in sounding rocket flights in...
+George Robert Carruthers was an African American space physicist and engineer, and a pioneer in ultraviolet astronomy.
+His invention was first flown on sounding rockets...

 Frances E.W.
 Harper was a leading African-American poet and writer.
 She was also an ardent activist in the abolitionist and women’s rights movements.
 Harper had...